 The excitement of turning your big idea into a new business can quickly become overwhelming.
 With everything on your plate, you may find yourself stuck in get-it-done mode at the expense of planning.
 If that sounds familiar, it may be time to hit pause and make a plan.

 Read on to see what we think your planning process needs to include.
-We’ve broken it down step by step so you can so you can turn your big idea into a small business positioned for success in nine weeks.
+We’ve broken it down step by step so you turn your big idea into a small business positioned for success in nine weeks.
 Answering the hard questions now as you’re starting up will help you anticipate and avoid common stumbling blocks that can trip up an entrepreneur before they get out of the gate.
 With a plan it won’t be long before you’ll be on your way to joining the ranks of over half a million thriving small Tennessee businesses.

 1. Is your business idea a good one?
 Is your business idea a good one?
 Is your business idea a good one?
 (3 weeks)